markisayan/turing/README.md

   machine_tape.cpp
 ```

-They contain all the logic you need for creating a custom representation of the Turing machine
+They contain all the logic you need for integrating it in your own project

 ### Note
 I was planning to make separate interfaces for Linux and Mac, but kinda stopped after finishing the Windows one.
 So the CLI will only work under Windows, since it uses `Windows.h` library for animations and few other things.